giovannitakeshisesta/South-Park-The-Game/readme.md

 This function allows you to show a button on the canvas at a specific moment of the game, reloading the game without refreshing the page manually.

-When the event "reload" is dispatched, an event listener remove the CSS class hidden from the HTML button, so the button appears.
+When the event "reload" is dispatched, an event listener removes the CSS class hidden from the HTML button, so the button appears.

 ```JS
 // game.js